Surge of coronavirus patients expected as officials marshal emergency supplies, health workers test positive

 The Seattle Times reported Sunday that an emergency department doctor in his 40s at EvergreenHealth Kirkland had been diagnosed with COVID-19 and was in critical condition.

-At Overlake Medical System, “no one has tested positive,” said Morgan Brice, a spokeswoman.
+At Overlake Medical Center system, “no one has tested positive,” said Morgan Brice, a spokeswoman.

 A Swedish Medical Center spokeswoman said the hospital system could not comment on whether Swedish hospital workers had tested positive for COVID-19.